The Science Of Hydration

 - Get a nice water bottle and drink from it throughout the day.

-- Eat lots of fruit and vegetables, like cucumber, watermelon, or pineapple.
+- Eat lots of vegetables, and fruits like cucumber, watermelon, or pineapple.
 They’re rich in natural water!

 - Flavor your water.
 While it doesn’t help to hydrate you, it does encourage you to drink more!